 Our family was working through the most difficult year we had ever endured due to other traumatic circumstances causing us to heavily shift our focus to our younger child.
 Despite how obvious it was our son was pushing the partying limits at college, we were beyond our capacity to take a close look at the warning signs and it was easier to let him manipulate us with his uncanny charm, intelligence and logic rather than take a look at what we didn’t want to see – things like rumors of his being the “party” house, erratic texts, excuses for it never being a good time to visit, his distancing from his family etc… When questioned, he denied hard drugs but admitted to excessive weed use explaining it’s many benefits such as: it’s socially acceptable, eases anxiety, isn’t addictive, is being legalized etc, and provided numerous facts to support his statements.
 Even though we had significant concerns, he was on track with his grades so we addressed the issue by cutting off his allowance and laying down what we would/would not tolerate and gave him another chance.
 We tried to convince ourselves his behavior was normal for many college kids and we had pushed the limits ourselves at that age and turned out just fine.
 We were in survival mode at home and had very little emotional energy left in our tanks to handle more stress.
-Despite how many times he had shown poor judgement in the past he had somehow always landed on his feet so we convinced ourselves he would again.
-With no clear family history of addiction/alcoholism we had no clue our son was genetically predisposed to this disease and was walking a treacherous line and that we were falling into a pattern of denial and enabling.
+Despite how many times he had shown poor judgment in the past he had somehow always landed on his feet so we convinced ourselves he would again.
+With no clear family history of addiction/alcoholism, we had no clue our son was genetically predisposed to this disease and was walking a treacherous line and that we were falling into a pattern of denial and enabling.

 Not surprisingly, he held on to his “HOPE” scholarship his Freshman year at the University of Georgia, had some great friends and was now in his sophomore year.
 Like we had hoped, he seemed to have landed on his feet.
 Yet, I continued to feel a gut fear for him and by now he was complaining of uncontrollable anxiety, stomach issues and unhappiness.
 He was under increasing academic pressure as his course load started to become more demanding.
 Tall and naturally slim, he wasn’t eating well as a college student so these things combined with him having tested positive for the celiac antibody some years earlier made it easy for me to explain away his weight loss.
 By the second semester school had started to slip and things were falling apart.
+I found out quickly he didn’t have an authentic recovery.
 He was highly resistant to my pleas of therapy and with the emotional struggle we were still enduring in our household he had us convinced bringing him home would just make things worse for all of us.
 This time around he seemed to be “owning” he wasn’t in a good place and since he was always fiercely independent we agreed we needed to allow him to try to work through his issues “his” way to bring things under control.
 There were so many logical explanations for what was going on we continued to miss the warning signs.
 So continued our pattern of denial and enabling.

 Unknown to us, he was “waking and baking”, the weed use having become abusive and there had been a progression in the potency of weed related substances he was using.
 His brain had been “hijacked”, he had developed a chemical dependency and was spiraling downhill.
 It was March 2015, the night before his Spring Break when he brought himself home and finally confessed he was in serious trouble.
 He said he was “afraid if he went on Spring Break with his friends he wouldn’t make it home alive”.
 He was suffering from extreme anxiety, wasn’t eating and had been “self medicating” with all kinds of drugs.
 He was literally convinced he was “crazy” and “beyond help”.